Arabuko Sokoke Forest Reserve - Watamu Kenya

 * Daily – Fee paid for a single entry to a national park, national reserve, or sanctuary and which shall be valid for no longer than twenty-four hours

-* Citizen – A native or inhabitant of East Africa Countries (Kenya, Uganda, Tanzania, Rwanda, Burundi, and South Sudan) with valid identification documents or passport
+* Citizen – A native or inhabitant of East African countries (Kenya, Uganda, Tanzania, Rwanda, Burundi, and South Sudan) with valid identification documents or passport

-* All revenues generated by these visits are goes directly back to the community.
+* All revenues generated by these visits go directly back to the community.
 The Arabuko-Sokoke Forest is home to elephants and buffalo, so if you are walking, running or cycling take all precautions to avoid interaction with these species.

 * Always follow rules and regulations prescribed for the forest and available at the entrance gate in Gede.
 Night visits to the forest are not permitted, and you shall leave the forest or reach your campsite before 6 pm